Cow Palace: Professional wrestling

-On March 1 and 3, 2023, the Cow Palace will be hosting AEW Dynamite and AEW Rampage, leading into AEW Revolution, which will be hosted at the Chase Center in San Francisco.
+On March 1 and 3, 2023, the Cow Palace hosted AEW Dynamite and AEW Rampage, leading into AEW Revolution, which was hosted at the Chase Center in San Francisco.

 Events

 Politics

 The Cow Palace twice hosted the Republican National Convention.
-Republicans gathered at the Cow Palace for the 1956 Republican National Convention to renominate Dwight D. Eisenhower for President and Richard Nixon for Vice President.
+Republicans gathered at the Cow Palace for the 1956 Republican National Convention to renominate Dwight D. Eisenhower for president and Richard Nixon for vice president.
 The ticket won in a landslide.

-The Republicans came back eight years later for the 1964 Republican National Convention at which Barry Goldwater was nominated for President and William Miller was nominated for Vice President.
+The Republicans came back eight years later for the 1964 Republican National Convention, at which Barry Goldwater was nominated for president and William Miller was nominated for vice president.
 They lost to Lyndon Johnson and Hubert Humphrey, also in a landslide.

 Concerts

 Rodeos and livestock expositions

 The Cow Palace is officially the 1-A District Agricultural Association, a State agency of the California Department of Food and Agriculture's Division of Fairs and Expositions.
 It has extensive stable and barn facilities for animal events, which are used for the annual Grand National Rodeo and occasionally for other events.
 It also used to host events on the now-defunct BRO (Bull Riders Only) tour.